 The stately, inviting front rooms of Southern Sighs welcome you to stay, play and visit a while.
 Both feature hardwood floors, hand crafted French and Afghan Orientals and fireplaces with gas logs that add sparkle to a winter’s night.

 This is the Inn’s formal public room.
-The art and furnishings are eclectic, and the walls inspired by the rich interiors of the traditional French Villas Inn keeper Mary Lynn visited in her early treks to Europe.
+The art and furnishings are eclectic, and the walls inspired by the rich interiors of the traditional French Villas Innkeeper Mary Lynn visited in her early treks to Europe.
 Formal, yes, but also relaxing, inviting and soothing to the core.
 The room’s comfortable seating inspires conversation and an old world sense of congeniality.
 Enjoy a quiet moment with your special someone beneath the stately, gilded mirror or get to know your new friends.

 It’s time for fun.
 Here, you can watch a game on the bar TV, enjoy a a slice of cake, relax with a glass of wine before dinner, engage in a lively game of Fussball or simply kick back, relax and take in the banter.
-Named after Mary Lynn’s great grandfather, Adolph Russow, who was the Vintner at Monticello Wine Company.
+Named after Mary Lynn’s great grandfather, Adolph Russow, who was the Vintner at the Monticello Wine Company.
 The Winery began in 1873 and lasted until prohibition in 1916 and won awards at the Vienna exhibition in 1873 for their Virginia Claret.
 The Vintner’s Room combines French and American interiors with an inviting sense of play.

-Your hot breakfast is served!
+We consider the Delft Room to be the true heart of the home.
+This is where your hot breakfast is served!
 In the Delft Dining Room, you will start the day with a cup of fresh hot coffee and plated breakfast in a room as cheerful as a bright spring morning.
 Enjoy it all in a setting that features antique Delft tiles on the fireplace, an English chandelier, the German Rosewood Hutch, antique sideboards and the long white dining table where you are bound to make new friends.

 At the Inn, you can reach the upstairs suites through The Gallery.
 This welcoming, second floor parlor is a showcase for maritime, historic, local and European art.
-Sit awhile on the welcoming brocade couch, plan your day, read a book, visit with friends or enjoy a few moments of quiet reflection at the end of the day.
+Sit awhile on the welcoming couch, plan your day, read a book, visit with friends or enjoy a few moments of quiet reflection at the end of the day.